Bureau van Dijk: Orbis

 Orbis is Bureau van Dijk's flagship company database.
 It contains information on companies across the world and focuses on private company information and also presenting companies in comparable formats.
 It has information on around 400 million companies from all countries.
 Bureau van Dijk sources the information from over 170 different providers and states that it adds value to this information as it standardises the data and links the sources together.
 A study by the University of Amsterdam's CORPNET group published in 2017 in Nature used the Orbis database to analyse over 98 million global corporate connections to investigate tax havens and offshore financial centre (OFCs); resulting in new classifications of Conduit and Sink OFCs.

 Amadeus (transitioning to Orbis Europe)

 Analyse Major Databases from European Sources (Amadeus) is a pan-European database containing financial information on over 24 million public and private companies.

 Moody's BankFocus

 BankFocus is a global database containing information on over 40,000 public and private banks.

 Osiris

 Osiris is a database of listed companies, banks and insurance companies around the world.

 Orbis InsuranceFocus

 Orbis Insurance Focus is a comprehensive database of detailed reports on public and private insurance companies around the world.
 It contains information on some 12,000 companies.

 Zephyr

-Zephyr is an information solution containing M&A, IPO and venture capital deals.
+Zephyr is an information product containing M&A, IPO and venture capital deals.
 As of January 2015, Zephyr has information on over 1.2 million deals and rumours.